 Go behind the scenes at Weta Workshop Experience, the Oscar Award Winning design studio behind Lord Of The Rings, The Hobbit, and Avatar.
 If you're a foodie at heart, a two-hour round trip to Martinborough is a must-do.
 Take your time as you wind through spectacular wine country, and be sure to stop in at Martinborough Wines or Ata Rangi Martinborough.
 For an educational day out, learn about New Zealand's native species at Zealandia, the world's first fully-fenced eco-sanctuary and home to over 40 types of endangered and native birds.

-The National Kiwi Hatchery Tour is a special opportunity to gain insight into and view this highly regarded conservation centre.
-Developed with the vi...
+The National Kiwi Hatchery Experience is a special opportunity to gain insight into and view this highly regarded conservation centre.
+Developed ...

-Drop your vehicle at the Wellington Ferry Terminal rental car depot today before continuing your onward journey.
+Return your rental vehicle at the Wellington Ferry Terminal rental car depot and continue on the journey.

 From Picton head south on State Highway One towards Blenheim, and the wine producing region of Marlborough.
 Ideally located to enjoy an afternoon sampling the local produce, stop for a guided wine tour with Full Day Marlborough Wine Tour.